realjck/RealVideoChat/README.md

     Create a file named `settings` within a `./config/` web root folder and input your API key using the format `API_KEY=_____`.
 You can do it with these command lines :

     ~~~~
-    cd web
+    cd client/web
     mkdir config
     echo API_KEY=_____ > config/settings
     ~~~~

 ## Usage

-To run the application, serve the `web/` directory and launch the `index.html` file.
+To run the application, serve the `client/web/` directory and launch the `index.html` file.
 You can use a server or a localhost server for this purpose.

 ## Feature Roadmap